 1. Trading without having a predefined trading plan

-The first fatal trading mistake that traders make is trading with no plan.
+The first of the 10 fatal trader mistakes often made is trading with no plan.
 Having a written predefined trading plan will help you for two reasons.
 Trading depends on several aspects, which include the situation in the markets around the world, the status of overseas markets, the status of index futures such as Nasdaq 100 exchange-traded funds.
 Considering index futures is a wise option for evaluating the overall market conditions.

 Make a to-do list and build a habit of researching the market before calling your shots.
 This will not only keep you from taking unnecessary risks, but it will also minimize your chances of losing money.